-Since 2001, the Lanesboro Artist Residency Program has welcomed emerging artists of all disciplines to live, work and create in the context of the greater Lanesboro community.
+Since 2001, the Lanesboro Artist Residency Program has welcomed emerging artists of all disciplines to live, work and create in the rural context of the greater Lanesboro community.

-We are currently accepting applications for the 2018 Lanesboro Artist Residency Program.
-The application deadline for residencies taking place in 2018 is July 31st, 2017 at noon.
-Our program guidelines can be found here.
-Jury review will take place in August and applicants will be notified by September 15, 2017 at the latest as to the status of their application.
-Selected artists residents and runners-up will be notified by September 29, 2017.
+Jury review process for 2020 residencies will take place in August 2019 and applicants will be notified by September 13, 2019 at the latest as to the status of their application.
+A phone interview process with finalists will take place in late September and selected artist residents and runners-up will be notified by September 30, 2019.

 Please contact Adam Wiltgen, Program Director, at email@example.com with questions about the Residency Program, future project ideas, the community engagement component, etc.